We may earn commission from the links in this post

 - Cake flour.
 Of all the wheat flours, cake flour has the lowest protein content of only about 8% to 10%.
 It is a fine-textured flour with a high starch content and is chlorinated that makes it slightly acidic.
 The acidity in the cake flour is what makes the cake set faster and evenly distribute fat throughout the batter to improve its texture.
 This flour is best used in baking fine-textured cakes and can also be used for some muffins, cookies, and quick bread.
 However, if cake flour is not available, you can substitute it with bleached all-purpose flour but you need to subtract about 2 tablespoons for each cup of flour.

 - Corn flour.
 Corn flour is made of finely-ground cornmeal that is milled from whole kernels and can come in yellow or white.
+Usually, people use a food mill, but you can also use a grain mill.
 It can be used as breading and can be combined with other flours in baking.
 White corn flour can be well-suited as a binder, filler, or thickener in cookies and pastries.

 - Self-rising flour.
 This is also known as phosphate flour, can either be bleached or unbleached, is low-protein and is already added with salt and leavening or baking powder.
 Self-rising flour is best used for cakes, biscuits, muffins, and pastries but not recommended for quick bread.
 When using this type of flour, you don’t need any additional salt or leavening agent in the recipe.

 Whatever type of flour you have in your kitchen, it should be stored properly.
 Flour has limited shelf life and oxidation of oils can happen when it is exposed to air.
 It should be covered and stored in a cool and dry place.
 This will prevent it from absorbing any moisture and odor or attract insects and rodents.
 Yu can also put bay leaves in the flour canisters to keep insects and rodents away.